 Developed in conjunction with the Institute for the Study of Human Rights (ISHR) at Columbia University, the first academic center in the world founded on an interdisciplinary commitment to the study of human rights, the non-degree Summer Certification of Professional Achievement in Human Rights emphasizes the interaction between human rights theory and practice, and lets students explore human rights both inside and outside the classroom.
-Throughout the summer, students are invited to attend discussions, training, performances, films, and other events that engage with the human rights community of New York City.
-Students also have the opportunity to learn from human rights practitioners through in-class guest lectures and optional site visits to human rights organizations.
+Throughout the summer, students will participate in virtual events that engage with the human rights community.
+Students also have the opportunity to learn from human rights practitioners through guest lectures.

 The certification program is ideal for professionals, graduate students, and advanced undergraduate students wishing to further their knowledge and understanding of human rights.
 Students in the certification program include those seeking to complement their training in other fields or disciplines, such as law, public health, or fundraising, development, etc.; individuals with academic or professional experience in human rights wishing to obtain more specialized knowledge through graduate-level study; and students preparing for further graduate study.

 Students may also take Certification of Professional Achievement in Human Rights courses individually.
 Those students already enrolled in Columbia degree programs are not eligible to apply for the certification.

 Previous coursework or knowledge of human rights is not required to apply but ISHR offers an optional half-day introductory class at the beginning of each summer session that reviews key human rights concepts, laws, and institutions for interested students.
 This class is not offered for academic credit and no tuition fees are charged.

 In order to receive the certification, students must complete the following requirements: